 Is Price Action Trading still subjective?

-Not if you know what to do, where to enter, and when to enter.
+Not if you know the MAE in trading to tell you what to do, where to enter, and when to enter.

 At this point…

-You’ve seen the power of price action trading and how it can transform your trading results.
+You’ve seen the power of price action trading and how my simple MAE in trading can transform your trading results.

 Now, if you want to level-up your price action trading skillset, then keep a lookout for my next email for enrolment of The Ultimate Price Action Trader.